xe5700/esphome-ys-34t/README.md

 ## How to use

 All sample components can be found in the `components` directory.
-The `test_empty_components.yaml` file provides configuration examples for the various custom components.
+The `test_empty_components.yaml` file provides configuration examples for the various external components.
 To use a particular component for your project, do the following:

 - Create a `components` directory in your esphome configuration directory (the directory where your `.yaml` files are)